-Housing construction has experienced several changes throughout the years in response to shifting demands based on various factors such as economic, environmental, and social factors.
+Housing construction and renovation building has experienced several changes throughout the years in response to shifting demands based on various factors such as economic, environmental, and social factors.
 Building materials may be chosen for multiple reasons, from cost to environmental concerns, but floor plans and layouts are designed to reflect the newest trends and preferences.

 Construction framing's numerous advantages, including uniform quality, accurate measurement, low weight, and endlessly changeable lengths, have long been recognised by commercial and industrial builders.
 In recent years, the usage of steel frames has grown as manufacturing methods have improved and new technologies have emerged.

 When building or purchasing a new house, there are several choices concerning the materials and fittings used and the designs that will be chosen.
 In addition to cost and aesthetics, health and safety should be considered at the planning stage.